Game of Thrones is running the final lap, and mixed feelings are topping us.

 It’s important to understand your resources as project managers.
 Know your team’s capabilities and willingness to move in a certain direction.
 Know your timeline, and give your team breathing space.
 Don’t rush into the project.

 These are the lessons that we curated.
 But the depth of an epic like GoT can’t be scaled in a single write-up.
 There must be so many other lessons that are yet to be unraveled.
+You can also read a more formal guide on tackling project management challenges.

 We are sure you don’t belong to that 0.1%, that haven’t watched GoT.
 So tell us what you took away, as a professional, from this iconic series.
 The comment section is waiting to hear you out.